umd-lhcb/student-project-summer-2022/README.md

 3. In the project root directory, type `nix develop`

     Wait until the process is finished.
-Now the Jupyter notebook can be launched via:

 ### macOS and Microsoft Windows

-1. First, install `anaconda`
+1. Install `anaconda`

 2. Create an isolated environment and install dependencies:

     ```